aroles/biol210/README.md

 Deployed site: https://aroles.github.io/biol210/

-# Welcome to the website for BIOL 210, Fall 2024!
+# Welcome to the BIOL 210 website, Fall 2024!

 All course materials will be provided via this website or links therein.